-Who would have thought that I would one day go to a K-pop band’s concert?
+Who would have thought that I would attend a K-pop concert one day?

 This time, I went through with it.